Dwaynekj/EVO-throughput-test/openfin-quick-start/README.md

 A basic Openfin application needs just these files:

-- `app.json` - Configuration for launching your openfin app that is used by [openfin-cli](https://github.com/openfin/openfin-cli)
+- `public/app.json` - Configuration for launching your openfin app that is used by [openfin-cli](https://github.com/openfin/openfin-cli)
-- `index.html` - A web page to render for the parent window.
+- `public/index.html` - A web page to render for the parent window.
+This is the test control.
-- `child.html` - A web page for child windows to render.
+- `public/child.html` - A web page for child windows to render.
+This is part of the intra-process test
 - `package.json` - Not necessary.
 Simply used to facilitate quick launch

 ## To install